dkurt/github_actions_riscv/README.md

 **Disclaimer**: this project is not related to GitHub or .NET development.
 Any instructions or binary packages published in the spirit of the open source.
 Use carefully.

-## Observed issues

-* The workspace is not cleaned
-* `actions/upload-artifact` not working because of disabled Node.js (actually, ARM64 binaries were downloaded)

 ## How to use

 Use a [pre-compiled](https://github.com/dkurt/github_actions_riscv/releases) version or follow the build steps from [build.yaml](.github/workflows/build.yaml).